OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Using_Course_Tools.md

 The menu Assessment Tool is therefore relevant during the course or at the end.

 All owners of courses have access to the assessment tool as well as members of a corresponding right group and, last but not least, all coaches.
 Owners may assess all course participants, tutors only those they have been assigned to.

 The course elements which should be assessed, first need to configured either in the tab "Assessment" or "Test configuration".
 Only if the assessment is turned on an assessment in the assessment tool becomes possible.
 To pass a course, the tab "Score" in the course element needs to be filled in.

+!!! tip "Tipp"

+    Abonnieren Sie den Benachrichtigungsservice, entweder für neu eingegangene Testresultate und/oder neu erstellte Zertifikate.

 Further information about the assessment tool you can found [here](Assessment_tool_-_overview.md).